MGG-02/Data-Processing25-26/README.md

   <em>Figure 7: ROC curve for a logistic regression model.</em>
 </p>

+In essence, having a higher ROC-AUC value means that the model has the ability to give a better separation between one class an the rest of them improving the TPR over the FPR for every possible case.

 The same comparison will be made for the classification models and vectorization techniques based on this metric.
 The results are shown in the tables below.

 | Vectorization \ Model | Logistic Regression | SVM | Random Forest | PyTorch NN |